complexsystemslab/project_ideas/project_ideas.md

 ∗ E-mail: neel.soumya@gmail.com

-Office: FC01 (first floor) in the computer science department
+Office: CSE/035 (ground floor) in the computer science department

 I work in explainable AI (xAI) and unconventional approaches to AI.
 I work at the intersection of complex systems and xAI: I take inspiration from complex systems to suggest new approaches to AI, and use AI to analyze complex systems.